8 Best Golf Drivers For Beginners – 2025 Reviews & Buying Guide

 As a general rule, the older the driver model, the better the deals you can find on it.
 And it’s not at all uncommon to find that you perform better with a $300 driver than a $600 driver.

 Because beginners are just starting out, they usually need to learn how to make decent contact with the ball before they can gain a better idea of what type of driver is best for them.
-This is why they should not overspend on their first driver, but rather get something affordable and see how their needs evolve with time.
+This is why they should not overspend on their first driver, but rather get something within a reasonable budget and see how their needs evolve with time.

 In this guide, we have included driver models that span a range of different prices and brands.
 But the great thing is that there are ways to reduce both the final cost and risk of the purchase.